 Most analytics applications or reporting software will provide a free API for you (or your developer) to use.
 These APIs allow the developer to extract and manipulate information from a specific application or software to use as they require, providing they are within the licensing terms.

 APIs become considerably more powerful when they are used alongside each other to create large data sets.
 Consider the information that you could get if you combined Google Analytics, Google Adwords, Raven and the MajesticSEO APIs together.
-Gathering information from these different areas could provide you with some very interesting data to analyse and make decisions.
+Gathering information from these different areas could provide you with some very interesting data to analyze and make decisions.

 The biggest advantage of using APIs for applications such as Google Analytics is that it helps you to create in-house tools or applications to extract data that you generate on a regular basis quickly and efficiently.
 Whether you want to upload that information to an internal network or directly into a document for further manipulation, all depends on the skill level of the developer.